Applehand/genetic-algo-godot/README.md

 # genetic-algo-godot
- A genetic optimization algorithm in Godot.
+ A fun lil natural selection simulation using a genetic optimization algorithm in Godot.